maab-osman/information-security-course/h4-johnny-tables.md

 - Common problems:
   - Changing URLs or data to access someone else’s account.
   - Acting like an admin without permission.
-  - APIs missing proper access checks.
+  - APIs are missing proper access checks.
   - Misconfigured settings like CORS or cookies.
 - It matters because it can lead to data leaks, unauthorized actions, or full system compromise.
-- There are multiple prevention methods mentioned like:
+- There are multiple prevention methods mentioned, like:
     - Always deny access by default unless allowed.
     - Reuse access control logic across the app.
     - Log and monitor failed access attempts.

-  Thoughts: I was suprised to learn that simple URL changes can expose sensitive data easily.
+  Thoughts: I was surprised to learn that simple URL changes can expose sensitive data easily.

 ### A05:2021 - Security Misconfiguration